glfw/glfw.github.io/faq.md

 GLFW matches the description of *other mechanisms* quite well.

+Unlike the GL APIs, Vulkan does provide its own instance and surface creation functions, but surface creation is platform-specific and the API still only covers rendering.

 ### 1.2 - What is GLFW not?

 GLFW is *by design* not...

-- an implementation of OpenGL or OpenGL ES.
-It wraps the various platform-specific context creation API.
+- an implementation of OpenGL, OpenGL ES or Vulkan.
+It wraps the various platform-specific context and surface creation API.
-- an OpenGL or OpenGL ES header.
+- an OpenGL, OpenGL ES or Vulkan header.
 It includes the API headers already provided by your development environment.
-- an OpenGL or OpenGL ES extension loader.
-There are already good extension loader libraries.
+- an OpenGL, OpenGL ES or Vulkan extension loader.
+There are already good extension loader libraries for the GL APIs.
 - a user interface library.
-It allows you to create top-level windows with OpenGL contexts.
+It allows you to create top-level windows with OpenGL and OpenGL ES contexts and Vulkan surfaces.
 No menus, no buttons.
 - a Windows-only library.
 Requests for features that cannot be portably implemented will be denied unless they are unobtrusive, like the Windows port looking for a `GLFW_ICON` resource at window creation.